SammyKrosoft/Some-Logparser-Queries-and-scripts/README.md

 GROUP BY FiveMinuteInterval, LogFileNAme,cs-uri-stem
 ```

-The below is similar to the above, instead we display the number of hits per URL reached (cs-uri-stem), in each log file:
+The below is similar to the above, instead we display the number of hits per URL reached (cs-uri-stem), in each log file, without timestamps and quantizing:

 ```sql
 SELECT cs-uri-stem,